hydrusnetwork/hydrus/docs/getting_started_downloading.md

 It also takes a decent whack of CPU to import a file.
 You'll usually never notice this with just one hard drive import going, but if you have twenty different download queues all competing for database access and individual 0.1-second hits of heavy CPU work, you will discover your client starts to judder and lag.
 Keep it in mind, and you'll figure out what your computer is happy with.
 I also recommend you try to keep your total loaded files/urls to be under 20,000 to keep things snappy.
 Remember that you can pause your import queues, if you need to calm things down a bit.

 ## Downloader types

-There are a number of different downloader types, each with its own purpose.
-This is a short summary of them:
+There are a number of different downloader types, each with its own purpose:

 **URL download**
 :    Intended for single posts or images.
 (Works with the [API](client_api.md))